 Good question!
 There are a few easy steps which you should take to make your college visitation process as easy and stress-free as possible.

-- Choose around seven colleges to visit.
+- Choose a few colleges to visit.
 As much as you may want to visit every college out there, doing so is neither feasible nor realistic.
 Research colleges by looking at their websites, and attend college fairs in your high school.
 Websites such as eCampus Tours, Go See Campus, the College Board’s College Search, and Choices360 are good starters for your research.

 - Start planning your trip.
-You need to figure out how much money you will need for travel and lodging (if you plan to stay in a hotel).
+Figure out how much money you will need for travel and lodging (if you plan to stay in a hotel).
 Try combining trips or staying with family members or friends to save money.
 You will also need to set aside at least a few hours to visit each college.
 Another option is for you to go on several college visitation tours with a group of other students.
-This website has options for trips which will consist of visiting numerous schools with a professional guide.
+This website has options for trips that consist of visiting numerous schools with a professional guide.

 When should I visit colleges?